MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/detailed-step-by-step-installation-guide.md

 **We currently do not support Microsoft Community Training on free trial Azure subscriptions.**
 -->
 > [!WARNING]
 > If you’re a nonprofit organization who wants to use Microsoft Community Training platform, you can apply and avail the Azure grant subject to eligibility.
-See the [**detailed steps here**](../../infrastructure-management/install-your-platform-instance/setup-platform-instance-on-azure-subscription-for-nonprofits.md).
+See the [**detailed steps here**](https://www.microsoft.com/en-us/nonprofits/eligibility?activetab=pivot1:primaryr4).

+>[!Note]
+> If you are nonprofit, please make sure you are installing the Microsoft Community Training in the Microsoft Sponsored Subscription
 ### 2. Get the right ownership access

 Get the **owner** access to your pay-as-you-go Azure subscription.
 To learn more about how to get access, refer [**this article**](/azure/role-based-access-control/overview) on Azure documentation.